Does Trump have power to pardon himself? It’s complicated

 If prosecutors were to bring a case against Trump in spite of any pardon he grants himself, the issue could wind up in court and before a judge for the first time.

-Mark Tushnet, a retired Harvard Law School professor, said he doubted any court could overturn a presidential self-pardon, though he said such an act would constitute an abuse of power that would have been abhorrent to the framers of the Constitution.
+Mark Tushnet, a retired Harvard Law School professor, said he doubted any court would overturn a presidential self-pardon, though he said such an act would constitute an abuse of power that would have been abhorrent to the framers of the Constitution.

 “For them, I believe it would have been unthinkable that the American people would ever elect the kind of person who would pardon himself.
 Which is why they didn’t say anything about the possibility,” Tushnet said.

 Since presidential pardons don’t cover state crimes, it would seem unlikely a self-pardon would extend in any event to the state investigations Trump is facing.

 But, Tushnet said, Trump’s lawyers could conceivably try to invoke double-jeopardy arguments to claim that a federal pardon should bar any New York state prosecution based on the same conduct.

 On the federal level, a self-pardon obviously handcuffs the Justice Department under President-elect Joe Biden from pursuing any federal case against Trump.
-But it would also spare Biden from having to face questions about a prosecution that risks distracting from his agenda and keeping Trump in the spotlight.
+But it would also spare Biden from having to face questions about a prosecution that would risk distracting from his political agenda and keeping Trump in the spotlight.

-Ethan Leib, a law professor at Fordham University, said it is a well-established norm that presidents behave in the public interest rather than for personal gain.
-In this case, he said, it was possible Trump could argue that pardoning himself is motivated by the public interest and a desire to the extent it could pre-empt a divisive prosecution that could upend democracy and “trigger civil war,” Leib said.
+Ethan Leib, a law professor at Fordham University, said it is a well-established norm that presidents are supposed to act in the public interest rather than for personal gain.
+In this case, he said, it is possible Trump could argue that a self-pardon is in the public interest to the extent it would pre-empt a divisive prosecution that could potentially upend democracy and “trigger civil war.”

 But, he noted, “The irony is this particular president does not seem particularly public spirited and public-interest minded.”